pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 header: /assets/img/2016-07-14/tambourine.jpg
 ---

-RRhythm is often under-rated both in practice and teaching.
-Yet, it never hurts to set aside some time to practice developing or strengthening your rhythmic capabilities.
+Rhythm is often under-rated both in practice and teaching.
+Yet, It never hurts to set aside some time to practice strengthening your rhythm.
 A strong sense of rhythm is one of the distinguishing features of a great musician.
 In a performance, inconsistent rhythms can lead to feelings of unease.
 What’s the fastest way to rule rhythm? __The metronome__.

 ## 3 Ways to 'Level Up' Your Rhythm Game